Caledonian Sleeper Limited

 Transferring Your Personal Information Globally

-In the event, your personal information need to be transferred outside of the UK/EEA, we will take appropriate steps to ensure that transfers of personal data are in accordance with applicable law(s) and carefully managed to protect your privacy rights and interests and transfers are limited to countries which are recognised as providing an adequate level of legal protection, or where we are satisfied that alternative arrangements are in place to protect your privacy rights.
+In the event, your personal information needs to be transferred outside of the UK/EEA, we will take appropriate steps to ensure that transfers of personal data are in accordance with applicable law(s) and are carefully managed to protect your privacy rights and interests and that transfers are limited to countries which are recognised as providing an adequate level of legal protection, or where we are satisfied that alternative arrangements are in place to protect your privacy rights.
 Our standard practice when transferring personal data outside the UK/EEA is to:

 - Put in place binding corporate agreements, which will include the relevant adopted standard contractual clauses for transferring personal information outside the UK/EEA, to ensure that your information is safeguarded.